 March 6th is a weird day for me . . . at least it has been since 2007.
 It was the beginning of a process for me.
-A process of change, renewal, and recovery.
-Eight years ago I was hit by an intoxicated driver while I was walking on the sidewalk with my little 3 year old Little Son.
+A process of change and how I looked at life.
+10 years ago I was hit by an intoxicated driver while I was walking on the sidewalk with my little 3 year old son.
 We happened to be walking on a sidewalk that is on a bridge which crosses over a large cement ditch.
 The force of the van hitting my back threw me over the edge of that bridge and down into the ditch below.
-I fell about 9 feet.
-I was 6 months pregnant at the time.
+I fell about 9-10 feet.
+Oh, and I was 6 1/2 months pregnant at the time.

-My heart beats just a little faster as I type this.
+My heart beats just a little faster as I talk about this.
 I still hold some fears, but I also have overcome many.
 It was a day of miracles for me, but it also changed my perception of things.
-I believe we all have something big happen to us (good or bad), at one point or another that changes us forever.
-A turning point, so to speak.
-I also firmly believe that we all have little things that happen to us everyday that also change us forever.
-The hard part is recognizing those little things.
-And the hardest part is making sure we are changing for the better.
+I was in a hard time of life (or so I thought) and this accident and miracle, taught me the goodness of life.
+I believe we all have things happen to us at one point or another that changes us forever.
+Turning points, so to speak.
+We have a chance to learn from these experiences and let them help us move forward, or we can let these experiences slow us down.

 I’ve tucked a lot of the memories of my March 6th experience away in the corner of my brain, just because so much of it was so overwhelming at the time.
-But I’ve had almost 8 years now to soak it all in.
-Eight years to reflect.
+But I’ve had almost 10 years now to soak it all in.
+Ten years to reflect.
 And now I want to remember.
-I want to record the details of this accident--the miracles, the pain, the worries, and the wonderment--here in the next few posts on my blog.
-I do this because I don’t want to forget when I am 85 who helped me and how this experience changed me forever.
+I want to record the details of this accident–the miracles, the pain, the worries, and the wonderment–here in this document.
+I do this because I don’t want to forget.
+And when I am 85 years old I want to remember who helped me and how this experience changed me forever.